 In Niagara Falls, New York, appreciate the two impressive waterfalls: Bridal Veil Falls and American Falls.
-Further, take a look at the Canadian Horseshoe Falls and enjoy many other wonderful activities.
-In this article, we will list the most pleasing things to do in Niagara Falls, New York.
+Further, look at the Canadian Horseshoe Falls and enjoy many other wonderful activities.
+This article will list the most pleasing things to do in Niagara Falls, New York.

 Where is Niagara Falls, New York, Located?

 Niagara Falls spans the border between New York, the American state, and Ontario, the Canadian province.
-The American side is in a city called Niagara Falls in Niagara county, opposite Niagara Falls, Canada.
+The American side is in Niagara Falls in Niagara County, opposite Niagara Falls, Canada.

 Niagara Falls, New York, Airport

 The closest airport to Niagara Falls, New York, is Niagara Falls International Airport, also known as IATA (International Air Transport Association), code IAG.
-It is located in Niagara county and offers low-cost flights to Niagara Falls from several destinations.
-It takes around four to ten minutes to reach it from downtown Niagara Falls, depending on the traffic, where you are driving and your speed.
+It is located in Niagara County and offers low-cost flights to Niagara Falls from several destinations.
+It takes around four to ten minutes to reach it from downtown Niagara Falls, depending on the traffic, where you drive, and your speed.

-Buffalo-Niagara International Airport, also known as IATA, code BUF, is another nearby airport located in Buffalo, New York.
-As a major airport, it is the third busiest airport in New York and the busiest outside its metropolitan area.
+Buffalo-Niagara International Airport, also known as IATA, code BUF, is another nearby Buffalo, New York airport.
+As a major airport, it is the third busiest in New York and the busiest outside its metropolitan area.
 It has nonstop daily flights to Niagara Falls from many destinations across the USA.
-From downtown Niagara Falls to IATA: BUF, it takes around 30 minute-driving, depending on your speed and other factors.
+From downtown Niagara Falls to IATA: BUF, it takes around 30 minutes to drive, depending on your speed and other factors.

 Transportation in Niagara Falls, New York

 Fortunately, the American side of Niagara Falls has a lot of tourist attractions that are pretty close to each other.
-So, the most common way to get around easily is to walk anywhere and everywhere.
+So, walking anywhere and everywhere is the most common way to get around quickly.
 There are also plenty of transportation options to help you travel seamlessly and access all the tourist things to do in Niagara Falls, New York.

 Bus: Many bus lines connect New York City with Niagara Falls, New York, and beyond.
 NFTA – Metro transit network circulates the entire city of New York with safe buses and affordable fares.

-Niagara Shuttle: Niagara Shuttle is also among the many transportation options in Niagara Falls, New York.
-This hop-on/ hop-off shuttle offers free Wi-Fi.
-It takes you from the American side of Niagara Falls to Old Fort Niagara in Youngstown.
-It also offers free Wi-Fi.
-During this 14-mile route, appreciate the iconic landscape of the three waterfalls along the scenic Niagara River and delve into the history and culture of Niagara Falls.
+Niagara Shuttle: Niagara Shuttle is among the many transportation options in Niagara Falls, New York.
+This hop-on/ hop-off shuttle offers free Wi-Fi and takes you from the American side of Niagara Falls to Old Fort Niagara in Youngstown.
+During this 14-mile route, you can appreciate the iconic landscape of the three waterfalls along the scenic Niagara River and delve into the history and culture of Niagara Falls.

-Taxi: A taxi is also another available option on the American side of Niagara Falls.
+Taxi: Taxi is another available option on the American side of Niagara Falls.

-Car Rental: You can also rent a car if you wish to explore Niagara Falls, New York, on your own.
-Otherwise, you can travel in your own vehicle.
+Car Rental: You can also rent a car to explore Niagara Falls, New York, on your own.
+Otherwise, you can travel in your vehicle.

 Parking in Niagara Falls, New York

 Suppose you are driving your car or a rented one.
 In that case, you must consider that parking in most Niagara Falls attractions is not free and requires affordable fees.
-So, it is recommended to write the things to do in Niagara Falls, New York, and check the parking availability before you visit each of these attractions.
+So, it is recommended that you write down the things to do in Niagara Falls, New York, and check the parking availability before you visit each of these attractions.
 Some attractions have car parks with reasonable rates.

-New York has two splendid waterfalls that make up the three majestic waterfalls of Niagara Falls, along with nearby wonderful attractions.
-Now, let’s explore Niagara Falls, New York, and the nearby landmarks you should visit!
+New York has two splendid waterfalls, including the three majestic waterfalls of Niagara Falls and nearby beautiful attractions.
+Now, explore Niagara Falls, New York, and the nearby landmarks you should visit!

 1. Horseshoe Falls